A Weight-coded Evolutionary Algorithm for the Multidimensional Knapsack Problem: Experimental comparison

 \section{Experimental comparison}

-We use two test suites of MKP's benchmark instances for experimental comparison.
+As in \cite{raidl2005441}, two test suites of MKP's benchmark instances for experimental comparison are used in this paper.
 The first one, referred to as CB-suite in this paper, is introduced by Chu and Beasley (1998)\cite{chu199863} and is available in the OR-Library\footnote{http://people.brunel.ac.uk/$\sim$mastjjb/jeb/info.html}.
 This test suite contains $270$ instances for each 10 ones are combination of $m\in\{5, 10, 30\}$ constraints, $n\in \{100, 250, 500\}$ items, and tightness ratio $\alpha \in \{0.25, 0.5, 0.75\}$.
 Each problem has been generated randomly such that $b_i =\alpha\cdot\sum^n_{j=1}r_{ij}$ for all $i = 1,\ldots,m$.
 Chu and Beasley used their GA (i.e., DIH) to solve these instances and reported their results in the OR-library.
 The second MKP's benchmark suite\footnote{ This suite can be downloaded from http://hces.bus.olemiss.edu/tools.html} used in \cite{raidl2005441} was first referenced by \cite{vasquez2001328} and originally provided by Glover and Kochenberger.
 These instances, called GK01 to GK11, range from $100$ to $2500$ items and from $15$ to $100$ constraints.
 We call this suite GK-suite in this paper.

 Although some commercial integral linear programming (ILP) solvers, such as \texttt{CPLEX}, can solve ILP problems with thousands of integer variables or even more, it seems that the MKP remains rather difficult to handle when an optimal solution is wanted.
 To CB-suit, the results in \cite{chu199863} showed that major instances of this suit cannot be solved in a reasonable amount of CPU time and memory by \texttt{CPLEX}.
 To GK-suit, which includes still more difficult instances with $n$ up to $2500$, Fr\'{e}ville (2004) in \cite{freville20041} mentioned that \texttt{CPLEX} cannot tackle these instances.
 Therefore, it appears that the MKP continues to be a challenging problem for commercial ILP solvers.